sparkflows/sparkflows-docs/docs/installation/loadbalancer/configure-for-load-balancer.rst

 Fire Insights Configuration
 ===========================

-In order to scale out, multiple machines running Fire Insights can be configured under a Load Balancer.
+In order to scale out, multiple machines running Fire Insights can be configured under a load balancer.

 In this case an external database has to be used for Fire Insights.
-All of the Fire Servers under the Load Balancer would be connecting to the same database instance.
+All of the Fire servers under the load balancer would be connecting to the same database instance.

-There are additional configurations needed for each Fire Server in such a scenario.
+There are additional configurations needed for each Fire server in such a scenario.

 application.properties
 ----------------------

-Add the following parameters in application.properties of each Fire Server.
+Add the following parameters in application.properties of each Fire server.
 This is to enable it to know its IP address.
-Restart Fire Insights Server after making the changes.
+Restart Fire Insights server after making the changes.

 .. list-table::
    :widths: 10 30 20